-Organizational design to drive and transform business1 month ago
+Organizational design to drive and transform business2 years ago

 Business Transformation is a recurring exercise in unstable environments or subject to permanent technological and regulatory upheaval.
 The choice of the right organizational model is therefore decisive because it must bring performance, agility and proximity to its markets.
 It is in this perspective that organizational design comes into play.

 The organizational design will determine the best mode of operation of the company, taking into account the following aspects: